hzarkov/k3s-server/apps/openldap/README.md

 # OpenLDAP Deployment

-This directory contains the Kubernetes manifests for deploying OpenLDAP using the `osixia/openldap` Docker image, along with phpLDAPadmin for web-based management.
+This directory contains the Kubernetes manifests for deploying OpenLDAP using the `osixia/openldap` Docker image.

 ## Architecture

-### OpenLDAP Server
 - **StatefulSet**: Ensures stable network identity and persistent storage for each pod
 - **Headless Service (openldap)**: Enables direct pod-to-pod communication and DNS resolution
 - **LoadBalancer Service (openldap-lb)**: Exposes LDAP ports 389 and 636 externally